 - RC Sub-Trim correction for transmitter inaccuracy. - ROLL, PITCH, YAW trim central point trimming.
 Central point here is PWM 1500.
 It's better to trim it in the transmitter.
 But in case of it is not possible (when using joystick, for example), you can use AUTO function in the GUI.
 Just place stick in neutral position, and press AUTO button.
 Actual data becomes new center point.
 Press WRITE button to apply settings. - Dead band adjusts dead band around the neutral point.
 There's no control while RC signal is inside this range.
 It helps to achieve better control by eliminating jitters from unintended movement of the stick around neutral point.
 This feature works differently in SPEED and ANGLE modes: in the SPEED mode, dead band is created around neutral point, in the ANGLE mode, dead band tracks stick position, and small jitter in this position is eliminated. - Expo curve adjusts the curvature of an exponential function.
 Applying more expo means that movements around the center are slower (more precise) but movements of larger values are much greater- with the two extremes transitioning from one to another 'exponentially'.
 This gives precise control from RC in the range of the small values but rough and strong control near endpoints.
 Works only in SPEED mode. - Limit Accelerations this option limits angular accelerations in case of hard RC or "Follow" control (useful to prevents jerks or skipped steps, smoother camera control, less impact on the multirotor's frame).
-The lesser the value is the smoother the camera rotation under control is. - PWM Output a mapping that allows you to pass any virtual channel, decoded from serial input signal, to special pins that can output PWM signal.
+The lesser the value is the smoother the camera rotation under control is. - PWM Output a mapping that allows you to redirect signal, captured on the the RC serial input, or Sum-PPM input, or ADC1..3 inputs, to the special 'servo out' pins in the PWM format.
 This signal can be used to drive a hobby servo or IR remote camera trigger, for example.
 On the SimpleBGC 3.0 boards, these pins share PWM output function with other functions:

-Servo1 - FC_ROLL Servo2 - FC_PITCH Servo3 - RC_PITCH Servo4 - AUX1
+Servo1 - FC\ROLL Servo2 - FC\PITCH Servo3 - RC\PITCH Servo4 - AUX1

-To enable servo output on any of these pins, make sure that its not specified as RC input in the GUI.
+To enable servo output on any of these pins, make sure that it is not specified as RC input in the GUI.

-This feature may be useful if you connect RC receiver by single wire and want to decode signal to the separate PWM channels to connect other RC-controlled devices.
+This feature may be useful if you connect RC receiver by single wire and want to decode signal to the separate PWM channels to connect other RC-controlled devices like IR camera shutter trigger.